Create an account

 -Usually benign tumors but may be cysts [rare]; --Ultrasound is Gold Standard, Cysts usually resolve, but may needle aspirate

 Thyroid nodule treatment

 -Ignore unless >1.5 cm, then do US and/or aspirate

 -If unsure, do I-131 uptake.
 Active uptake ["hot"] is OK.
 No uptake ["cold"] may be malignant -> biopsy

 Four kinds of thyroid tumors

-3) High dose Levothyroxine-T4 for 5 years to ensure TSH is not present, in case of metastasis, then normal dose
+3. High-dose Levo-T4 for 5 yrs to ensure TSH is not present, [unidentified metastasis], then normal dose

 Thyroid replacement drug that replaces endogenous T3

-Liothyronine [Cytomel]; used in conjunction with a T4 drug, Levothyroxine, in patients with poor T4 to T3 conversion.
+Liothyronine [Cytomel]; used in conjunction with Levothyroxine for patients with poor T4-> T3 conversion.

 When thyroidectomy is done